 However, if you are short of time we recommend hitting a few key spots in the city (either on arrival or departure) and otherwise head out to explore the stunning beauty of Western Australia.
-Here are the top spots not to miss in Perth for visiting families.
+Here are the top spots not to miss in Perth for visiting families

 Perth has some stunning beaches; two of our favorites are Cottesloe and Scarborough.
 If you are traveling your Western Australia itinerary you might get a chance to experience more than one of Western Australia’s amazing beaches.
 However, if you aren’t, definitely organize to visit one in Perth.
-Even better, plan to stay in one of Perth’s coastal suburbs to maximise your time!
+Even better, plan to stay in one of Perth’s coastal suburbs to maximize your time!